michaelflppv/ged-approximation/README.md

 - Navigate to [notebooks](https://github.com/michaelflppv/ged-approximation/tree/main/src/analysis/notebooks).
 - Open the desired notebook (e.g., `lower_bound_analysis.ipynb`, `plot_analysis.ipynb`, or `statistics_analysis.ipynb`) and run the cells to visualize the results.
 ---

+## **🗃️ Datasets**

+The repository includes several datasets for benchmarking the GED algorithms.
+The datasets are stored in the `data` directory and include:
+- **AIDS**: A dataset of molecular graphs.
+- **IMDB-BINARY**: A dataset of binary graphs representing movie co-appearances.
+- **PROTEINS**: A dataset of protein structures represented as graphs.

+These datasets were taken from TUDataset, which is a collection of benchmark datasets for graph machine learning.
+For more information on the datasets, refer to the [TUDataset](https://chrsmrrs.github.io/datasets/docs/datasets/) website.

+---

 ## **📜 Citation & References**
 If you use this code in your work, please cite:
 ```